 VICTIMIZATION & ANOMY

-Victimization of people, risk of lethality and degradation of quality of life – in addition to robberies followed by death, part of consummated or attempted homicides, rapes and assaults are carried out against victims of theft of products, such as vehicles or cell phones, whether on the street, companies and homes.
-The recurring armed clashes between criminals or the armed reaction of robbers, traffickers and smugglers against police forces raise the possibility of an honest citizen being incidentally killed or seriously injured in the main capitals.
-Contamination by consumption of counterfeit or adulterated products such as cigarettes, pesticides, beverages, toys and medicines is a form of silent victimization that affects mainly the poorest and most vulnerable, also preferential victims in human trafficking for sexual exploitation or modern slavery, operated by various criminal networks.
+- People are affected in various ways with illicit markets.
+In addition to the robberies, part of the homicides, rapes and assaults are carried out against victims of theft of products, such as vehicles or cell phones, on streets, businesses and homes.
+The recurring armed clashes between criminals or the armed reaction of thieves, traffickers and smugglers against police forces raise the possibility of an honest citizen being incidentally killed or seriously injured in the main capitals.
+Another form of silent victimization is a contamination by the consumption of counterfeit or adulterated products, such as cigarettes, pesticides, beverages, toys and medicines, which mainly affects the poorest and most vulnerable.
+These are also preferred targets of human trafficking for sexual exploitation or slavery-like work, operated by various criminal networks.

-The reversal of this situation requires updating and modernizing the criminal justice system to recover its ability to impose costs on crime, especially those dedicated to the supply of illicit products.
+The reversal of this situation requires updating and modernizing the criminal justice system to recover its ability to impose high costs on crime, especially those dedicated to the supply of illicit products.